Supply Chain Costs: A Definitive Guide for 2023

-- The ﬁrst step in calculating total supply chain costs is to create the right context and an accurate format that can consolidate all cost factors.
-It is critical to identify relevant internal “issues” and translate them into their dollar values.
-These internal issues which could affect overall costs include physical occurrences, such as scrap rates, in-transit damage or quality improvement problems, operational issues, manual handling errors such as incorrect invoices, recurrent expediting of shipments, etc.
+The ﬁrst step in calculating total supply chain costs is to create the proper context and an accurate format to consolidate all cost factors.
+Identifying relevant internal “issues” and translating them into their dollar values is critical.
+These internal issues, which could affect overall costs, include physical occurrences, such as scrap rates, in-transit damage or quality problems, operational issues, manual handling errors such as incorrect invoices, and recurrent expediting of shipments.

-Today’s Internet of Things (IoT)- lead supply chains are quite complex and very intricately interconnected.
-Therefore, a cost reduction in one area of operations can directly result in a cost hike or cost variation in another.
-It becomes important for manufacturers to understand the interrelationship between various processes in their supply chain and the impact of cutting costs in one single area on the rest of the value chain.
+Today’s Internet-of-Things (IoT)- lead supply chains are complex and intricately interconnected.
+Therefore, a cost reduction in one area of operations can directly result in a cost hike or variation in another.
+It becomes crucial for manufacturers to understand the interrelationship between various processes in their supply chain and the impact of cutting costs in one single area on the rest of the value chain.

 Here are some of the drivers that can impact supply chain costs in multiple ways:

 Today’s global supply chains are an interconnected network of multi-site suppliers, manufacturers, distributors, and retailers that stretch across industries and geographies.
-Investment decisions are very critical in this scenario, to help create long term smart strategies of when, why, and how to invest in new facilities such as warehouses, factories, and the resources and equipment needed.
+Investment decisions are critical in this scenario to help create long-term innovative strategies of when, why and how to invest in new facilities such as warehouses, factories and the resources and equipment needed.
 A well-instrumented investment decision backed by effective management of investment costs can go a long way.

 Here is the manufacturers’ checklist for managing investment costs:

-- A holistic view of the entire supply chain network
+- Have a holistic view of the entire supply chain network.

-- An intelligent market strategy and competitive knowledge
+- Develop an intelligent market strategy and competitive knowledge.

-- Real-time insights to drive accurate data-driven manufacturing decisions for long term results
+- Have real-time insights available that drive accurate data-driven decisions for long-term results.

 Here is the manufacturers’ checklist for managing transportation costs:

-- Appropriate design of the supply chain network for an optimal location of suppliers, manufacturers, distributors, and customers is optimal.
+- Use the appropriate design of the supply chain network for an optimal location of suppliers, manufacturers, distributors, and customers.

-- Adjusting the utilization of existing capacity by adjusting load size or engaging third-party logistics (3PL) ﬁrms when needed.
+- Adjust the utilization of existing capacity by adjusting load size or engaging third-party logistics (3PL) ﬁrms when needed.

-- Planning various freight routes while taking into account the existing capacity and constraints
+- When planning various freight routes, consider the existing capacity and constraints.

-- The right selection of suppliers, distributors, co-manufacturers, transport partners, etc.
+- Make the proper selection of suppliers, distributors, co-manufacturers, and transport partners.

-Selecting the best supplier for your own supply chain deliverables can be a strategic decision affecting the overall supply chain costs.
-Those suppliers who can deliver the best material at the lowest cost and shortest time are the obvious choice.
+Selecting the best supplier for your supply chain deliverables can be a strategic decision affecting the overall supply chain costs.
+Those suppliers who can deliver the best material at the lowest price and in the shortest time are the obvious choices.

 Here is the manufacturers’ checklist for managing procurement costs:

-- Leverage your existing network of reliable suppliers and choose from known partners as they are already aware of your supply chain nuances
+- Leverage your network of reliable suppliers and choose from known partners, as they know your supply chain nuances.

 - Use historical data and real-time insights to make decisions while comparing the performance and pricing of various suppliers.

-Production costs directly impact supply chain costs and manufacturers need to ensure they have a strategic, logical, tactical, and operational production plan in place.
-Simple manufacturing overhead costs including electricity, water, and equipment maintenance and repair can spike production costs to a large extent.
+Production costs directly impact supply chain costs, and manufacturers must ensure they have a strategic, logical, tactical, and operational production plan.
+Simple manufacturing overhead costs, including electricity, water, and equipment maintenance and repair, can spike production costs to a large extent.

 Here is the manufacturers’ checklist for managing production costs:

-- Ability to assess unit production costs based on which equipment or operational processes are inefﬁcient.
+- Develop an ability to assess unit production costs based on which equipment or operational processes are inefﬁcient.

-- Then plan the potential manufacturing investment in new technologies after weighing in the alternatives.
+- After the assessment, plan the potential manufacturing investment in new technologies after weighing the alternatives.

-- Tracking the effectiveness of the labor workforce including overtime, layover, TAT for ﬁnished goods, etc.
+- Track the effectiveness of the labour workforce, including overtime, layover, and TAT for ﬁnished goods.

-- Managing stretched machine set-up times and its impact on increased equipment downtime, production lead times, and reduced capacity.
+- Manage stretched machine set-up times and their impact on increased equipment downtime, production lead times, and reduced capacity.

-- Rework and redundant processes which lead to repurchasing expensive raw materials and even restarting the whole manufacturing process from scratch.
+- Rework the redundant processes that lead to repurchasing expensive raw materials and restarting the whole manufacturing process from scratch.

-Inventory is a big factor for small and large manufacturers that help them address demand and supply market volatilities and uncertainties.
+Inventory is a significant factor for small and large manufacturers that helps them address demand and supply market volatilities and uncertainties.
 Ironically, while inventory is a cushion to protect manufacturers against sharp market ﬂuctuations, it can also result in high costs.

 Here is the manufacturers’ checklist for managing inventory costs:

-- Managing accurate inventory levels can positively impact warehousing and transportation costs which results in effective capital management to propel the company’s growth.
+- Manage accurate inventory levels to positively impact warehousing and transportation costs, resulting in effective capital management that propels the company’s growth.

-- Reducing inventory costs does not equate to eliminating inventory altogether.
-The idea is to reduce excess inventory and to maintain just the right amount of stock of the right products.
+- Reducing inventory costs does not equate to eliminating inventory.
+Reduce excess inventory and maintain the right amount of stock of the right products.

-It is a fundamental premise of manufacturing that high-quality goods cannot be built cost-effectively from low-quality components.
+A fundamental premise of manufacturing is that high-quality goods cannot be built cost-effectively from low-quality components.
 Quality must be a consistent aspect of doing business and should be dealt with in the same manner across the entire value chain.
-Especially for supply chains using just-in-time manufacturing with low inventory levels, because they cannot afford quality failures.
+Especially for supply chains using just-in-time manufacturing with low inventory levels because they cannot afford quality failures.

 Here is the manufacturers’ checklist for managing quality costs:

-- Manufacturers who adopt quality as a primary competitive strategy are better equipped to handle market fluctuations to ensure that their product costs are lower.
+- Adopt quality as a primary competitive strategy since the manufacturers that adapt better are better equipped to handle market ﬂuctuations, ensuring lower product costs.

-- A sound quality plan can significantly reduce rework, scrap, repeat inspection, and improve on-time deliveries.
+- Create a sound quality plan to signiﬁcantly reduce rework, scrap, repeat inspection, and improve on-time deliveries.

-- With good problem identiﬁcation and problem-solving capabilities, manufacturers can benefit from superior quality, substantial savings, and fewer schedule variances.
+- Develop good problem identiﬁcation and problem-solving capabilities; manufacturers can primarily benefit from superior quality, substantial savings, and fewer schedule variances.

-- Underutilized assets, such as vehicle ﬂeets, facilities, or inventory create higher inefficiencies which mean poor ROI.
+- Identify underutilized assets, such as vehicle ﬂeets, facilities, or inventory, that create higher inefﬁciencies, which means poor ROI.

-- Keep a check on the way assets are used including the ownership, delivery schedules, labor utilization across shifts, adjusting warehouse capacity based on peak demand, etc.
+- Check how assets are used, including ownership, delivery schedules, labour utilization across shifts, adjusting warehouse capacity based on peak demand

-- Few signs that you might have an issue with your S&OP process include:
+Look out for signs that indicate you might have an issue with your S&OP:

 - High levels of “SLOB” (SLow moving OBsolete) stock